 Since a child, I found the corners of life more interesting than the centre.
-The centre always felt spongy where people saw the easy parts of life, hid their emotions and not many swam in the deep waters of life.
-I found life confusing.
+The centre always felt spongy to where people saw the easy parts of life, hid their emotions and not many swam in the deep waters of life.
+As a result, I found life confusing.

-My being bullied began in elementary school and ended when I graduated high school.
-Grades 11 and 12 I didn`t speak.
-I watched, listened and made sense of the world around me.
+Life became too much for so long that in grades 11 and 12 I didn`t speak.
+I watched, listened and blended into the world around me.

-When I have insights into people’s lives, actions, reactions it at times triggers a visceral response of ‘Oh my gosh this is truly what’s happened, or I feel so stupid not to have seen this before’.
+When I share insights into people’s lives, the information can trigger a visceral response of ‘Oh my gosh this is truly what’s happened, or I feel so stupid not to have seen this before’.

-An example: I client of 63 years told me she couldn’t do a handstand because her back was not stable.
-Though I said that in evaluating her, I found her back muscles were incredibly strong and flexible.
+An Example: I client 63 years told me she couldn’t do a handstand because her back was not stable.
+In evaluating her, I found her back muscles were incredibly strong and flexible.
 She responded by yelling I wasn’t a doctor and didn’t know anything.
-In explaining my evaluation, I found out that her Chiropractor and GP had evaluated her that week with a ‘False Positive’.
-Told 20 years earlier she had weak back muscles and spine.
-She exercised safely building her flexibility and strengths since then.
-Her trusted ‘professionals’ agist did not fathom she had, in fact, a fully mobile spine and strong back.
-She apologised.
-I suggestion was to find new doctors.
+I explained my evaluation; I found out that her Chiropractor and GP had evaluated her that week with a ‘False Positive’.

-When our long-held beliefs are challenged (with verification to the contrary) our mind and emotion may have a delayed acceptance (sometimes not at all).
-When I question or bring to light the opposite of what you know, share my insights it can be a jolt.
-I usually receive a subdued response until absorbed, excitement and or ‘that explains it’.
+When long-held beliefs are challenged (with verification to the contrary) our mind and emotion may have a delayed acceptance (sometimes not at all).
+Finding their beliefs or actions are not what they seem, it can jolt people.
+Responses are often subdued until absorbed, excitement and/or ‘that explains it’ moments come later.